shopware/admin-extension-sdk/README.md

 ## Full Typescript support
 Typescript provides a good developer experience for everyone using this tool.
 Every action and options can be autocompleted by the IDE.
 If you are also writing your application in Typescript you get direct feedback if you are doing a mistake in using the API.

-A full auto-generated API documentation can be found in the documentation: [TODO: Add link here]
+A full auto-generated API documentation can be found in the documentation: https://shopware.github.io/admin-app-actions/

 ___________